-The Office of Contract Compliance shall act as a resource for information on Small Business Enterprises.
-The Office of Contract Compliance shall also undertake to raise the consciousness of SBEs about City business opportunities and provide information on taking advantage of the program benefits.
-Further, the City of Memphis shall provide the following assistance to Small Business Enterprises:
+The office of contract compliance shall act as a resource for information on small business enterprises.
+The office of contract compliance shall also undertake to raise the consciousness of SBEs about city business opportunities and provide information on taking advantage of the program benefits.
+Further, the city shall provide the following assistance to small business enterprises:

-(1) Access to Training - Technical Assistance.

-The Office of Contract Compliance in conjunction with the Renaissance Business Center shall act as a resource for technical assistance.
-The office shall collect, organize and disseminate information regarding available technical assistance providers in the Memphis market area.
-(2) Capital - Financing Assistance.

-The Office of Contract Compliance in conjunction with the Renaissance Business Center shall act as a resource for financial assistance.
-The office shall collect, organize and disseminate information regarding available capital or financing sources in the Memphis.
+- (1) Access to training; technical assistance.
+The office of contract compliance in conjunction with the Renaissance Business Center shall act as a resource for technical assistance.
+The office shall collect, organize and disseminate information regarding available technical assistance providers in the Memphis market area. - (2) Capital; financing assistance.
+The office of contract compliance in conjunction with the Renaissance Business Center shall act as a resource for financial assistance.
+The office shall collect, organize and disseminate information regarding available capital or financing sources in the Memphis market area.

-(3) Bonding Assistance

-The Office of Contract Compliance in conjunction with the Renaissance Business Center shall provide SBEs with information regarding bonding including, providing a list of qualified service providers that supply bonding services.

-(4) Access to Markets.

-The Office of Contract Compliance will work to facilitate access to markets for SBEs.
-The Office of Contract Compliance will work with the Office of Planning & Development (OPD) and other development entities to connect eligible businesses to City, State and Federal programs that promote investment and encourage employment, including but not limited to, the various hub zone, enterprise zone, and tax allocation districts.
-The Office of Contract Compliance may monitor in conjunction with OPD SBE involvement in procurement opportunities generated by OPD.
+- (3) Bonding assistance.
+The office of contract compliance in conjunction with the Renaissance Business Center shall provide SBEs with information regarding bonding including, providing a list of qualified service providers that supply bonding services. - (4) Access to markets.
+The office of contract compliance will work to facilitate access to markets for SBEs.
+The office of contract compliance will work with the office of planning and development (OPD) and other development entities to connect eligible businesses to city, state and federal programs that promote investment and encourage employment, including but not limited to the various hub zone, enterprise zone, and tax allocation districts.
+The office of contract compliance may monitor in conjunction with OPD SBE involvement in procurement opportunities generated by OPD.